N e x t N o w Collaboratory

 Artist Chris Jordan Heads to Pacific Garbage Patch

-From September 11 to 26, a small group of artists led by photographer Chris Jordan will travel to Midway Island to document a profound and symbolic environmental tragedy.
+A few years ago, a small group of artists led by photographer Chris Jordan travelled to Midway Island to document a profound and symbolic environmental tragedy.

 Each spring, millions of albatross come to nest on Midway.
 These birds are dying in enormous numbers because, instead of finding food in the waters of the Central Pacific, they are filling their stomachs with floating plastic garbage: cigarette lighters, toothbrushes, bottle caps, combs, magic markers, printer cartridges, and other disposable objects from our daily life.
 The adult albatrosses feed this trash to their chicks, many of which die as a result.

-During this journey, the artists will film, photograph, write, blog, and share their experiences on the social networks.
-These multimedia materials will result in a series of art exhibitions, a book, educational materials, videos, poetry, and a documentary film.
+During this journey, the artists filmed, photographed, wrote, blogged, and shared their experiences on the social networks.
+These multimedia materials resulted in a series of art exhibitions, a book, educational materials, videos, poetry, and a documentary film.

 As the artists seek for answers, they will be exploring the different layers of metaphor and symbolism that overlap on Midway.
 “Going to photograph the tragedy of the albatross is a fairly literal project, but the metaphorical possibilities are immense,” Jordan said.

-Filmmakers Bill Weaver and Jan Vozenilek will be document what plastic pollution is doing to the area, but also the personal and artistic side of this expedition.
+Filmmakers Bill Weaver and Jan Vozenilek documented what plastic pollution is doing to the area, but also the personal and artistic side of this expedition.

 Jordan hopes that the various artistic collaborations and social media outreach that will result from this journey will inspire a rethinking of our disposable culture.